check-spelling-sandbox/rewrite-docs/reference/recipes/java/spring/boot2/migratetowebserverfactorycustomizer.md

 type: specs.openrewrite.org/v1beta/recipe
 name: org.openrewrite.java.spring.boot2.MigrateToWebServerFactoryCustomizer
 displayName: Use `WebServerFactoryCustomizer`
 description: Use `WebServerFactoryCustomizer` instead of the deprecated `EmbeddedServletContainerCustomizer` in Spring Boot 2.0 or higher.
 This recipe will replace look for any classes that implement `EmbeddedServletContainerCustomizer` and change the interface to `WebServerFactoryCustomizer<ConfigurableServletWebServerFactory>`.
-This recipe also adjusts the the types used in the `customize()` method from `*EmbeddedServletContainerFactory` to their `*ServletWebServerFactory` counterparts.
+This recipe also adjusts the types used in the `customize()` method from `*EmbeddedServletContainerFactory` to their `*ServletWebServerFactory` counterparts.

 recipeList:
   - org.openrewrite.java.spring.boot2.ChangeEmbeddedServletContainerCustomizer